 How are payments to creators calculated?

 How much creators get paid depends on many factors, especially the agreements between the various parties participating in the creation of a musical work or sound recording.
-So, most of the payments are a matter of negotiation, first as a result of with other songwriters or performers, as well as with any music publisher, record label, or distributor with whom you might have a deal.
+So, most of the payments are a matter of negotiation, first as a result of Also sometimes referred to as shares, the portion of ownership a rights holder has or the portion of income they are entitled to. with other songwriters or performers, as well as with any music publisher, record label, or distributor with whom you might have a deal.

-And each country has its own copyright law that may impact when, to whom, and how much remuneration and other payments are due. may also have different rules or policies that affect this.
+And each country has its own copyright law that may impact when, to whom, and how much remuneration and other payments are due.
+An organization that acts collectively on behalf of the rights holders it represents and collects and pays remuneration to rights holders. may also have different rules or policies that affect this.

 To find out more about remunerations and other payments you are entitled to as a music creator, contact your local CMO or your music publisher or record label representatives.